 Ministerial Council for Police and Emergency Management

-MCPEM consists of Ministers for Police and Emergency Management from the Commonwealth, each State and Territory, New Zealand, and the President of the Australian Local Government Association.
-The Council will meet up to twice per year.
+MCPEM consisted of Ministers for Police and Emergency Management from the Commonwealth, each state and territory, New Zealand.
+The President of the Australian Local Government Association participated in consideration of emergency management matters.

 Scope of the responsibility

-MCPEM focusses on the broad themes of law enforcement reform and emergency management and increased collaboration across these themes.
+MCPEM focussed on the broad themes of law enforcement reform and emergency management and increased collaboration across these themes.

 Joint meetings with the Council of Attorneys-General

-MCPEM will convene a joint meeting with the Council of Attorneys-General, in conjunction with a regular MCPEM meeting, at least annually or as required to consider issues of relevance to both councils.
+MCPEM convened a joint meeting with the Council of Attorneys-General, in conjunction with a regular MCPEM meeting, at least annually or as required to consider issues of relevance to both councils.